xmlking/micro-apps/docs/advanced/redis.md

 Redis db visualization dashboard

-> when prompted, use host:redis, port:6379 and name:any_name
+> when prompted, use host:redis, port:6379 and name:any_name (no need to enter username/password)

 ```bash
 open http://localhost:8001/